 New article by MER just published at the Journal “Aquaculture” entitled: “Is Europe ready for integrated multi-trophic aquaculture?
 A survey on the perspectives of European farmers and scientists with IMTA experience”.

 Integrated Multi-Trophic Aquaculture (IMTA) refers to the integrated farming of several species from different trophic levels in close proximity.
 In IMTA, one species is intended to complement another.
 The concept has long been in use in Asia and contributes significantly to the sustainability of aquaculture as it can potentially drive ecological efficiency, environmentally acceptability, product-diversity, profitability and benefit society.
 Although the concept has received increasing academic attention during the last two decades, it has not yet become a commercial reality in European mariculture.
 The reasons for this were explored in this publication, by interviewing farmers and scientists with previous experience on IMTA.

-You can find the preprint here.
+You can find the accepted version here.